Pfronten

-Pfronten (Swabian: Pfronte) is a municipality in the district of Ostallgäu in Bavaria in Germany.
+Pfronten (/de/; Swabian: Pfronte) is a municipality in the district of Ostallgäu in Bavaria in Germany.

 Geography

 Pfronten is one of a total of 45 towns, markets and municipalities in the district of Ostallgäu.

 Pfronten is located on the northern edge of the Allgäu Alps.
 The Vils flows through the municipal territory.
 It is situated at an altitude of 853 m above sea level.
 NN at the foot of Edelsberg, Kienberg, Breitenberg and Falkenstein.
 The highest point of the municipality is the summit of the Aggenstein (1986 m above sea level) on the Tyrolean border, which belongs to the Tannheim Mountains.

 On the German side, neighbouring communities of Pfronten are the city of Füssen, the municipality of Eisenberg and the market of Nesselwang.
 In Austria, the small town of Vils and the Tannheim valley with the communities of Grän, Tannheim, Schattwald, Zöblen, Nesselwängle and Jungholz are located nearby.

 The municipal territory consists of the districts of Bergpfronten and Steinachpfronten.

 The settlements Berg, Dorf, Halden, Heitler, Kappel, Kreuzegg, Meilingen, Ösch, Rehbichel, Ried, Röfleuten, Steinach and Weißbach belong to the municipality of Pfronten.
 Since the late Middle Ages, all these places have surely formed a single parish.
 This is why we speak of the 13-village community of Pfronten.